Research history of Mosasaurus: Identification as an extinct marine lizard

 After the publication of Camper's 1786 study, the second skull attracted the attention of more scientists and was referred to as "the great fossil animal of the quarries of Maastricht", or more simply as the "great animal of Maastricht".
 One of the scientists was Camper's son Adriaan Gilles Camper.
-Originally intending to defend his father's arguments, Camper Jr. instead became the first to understand that the crocodile and cetacean hypotheses were both erroneous; based on his own examinations of the second specimen and fossils owned by his father, he found that their anatomical features were more similar to squamates and varanoids.
+Originally intending to defend his father's arguments, Camper Jr. instead became the first to understand that the crocodile and cetacean hypotheses were both erroneous; based on his own examinations of the second specimen and fossils owned by his father, he found that their anatomical features were more similar to varanoids.
 Among the features used to justify his observation were, for example, the presence of chevrons on the caudal vertebrae, the type of tooth replacement, and the presence of teeth on the palate.
-Moreover, the simple fact that the mandible was composed of several bones instead of a single one immediately convinced Camper Jr. not to consider the animal as a whale and to classify it as a reptile.
-Even before this skull was captured by the French army, Camper Jr. would have discussed his findings via letters he sent to the French naturalist Georges Cuvier as early as 1790, but it was not until 1800 that he identified the animal as a large marine reptile showing close affinities to these two groups previously mentioned.
+Moreover, the simple fact that the mandible was composed of several bones instead of a single one immediately convinced Camper Jr. not to consider the animal as a whale, and instead to classify it among reptiles.
+Even before this skull was captured by the French army, Camper Jr. would have discussed his findings via letters he sent to Cuvier as early as 1790, but it was not until 1800 that he identified the animal as a large marine reptile showing close affinities to the previously mentioned group.
 (Note: Some sources cite the existence of several letters from Camper Jr. addressed to Cuvier about the specimen before 1800, but only his conversation from that precise year is clearly known.)
 Cuvier studied in his turn the second specimen, and he confirmed Camper Jr.'s identification of a large marine lizard in 1808, but as an extinct form unlike any today.
 The fossil had already become part of Cuvier's first speculations on the possibility of species going extinct, which paved the way for his theory of catastrophism or "consecutive creations", one of the predecessors of the theory of evolution.
 Prior to this, almost all fossils, when recognized as having come from once-living life forms, were interpreted as forms similar to those of the modern day.
 Cuvier's idea of the Maastricht specimen being a gigantic version of a modern animal unlike any species alive today seemed strange, even to him.
 The idea was so important to Cuvier that in 1812 he proclaimed:

 Above all, the precise determination of the famous animal from Maastricht seems to us as important for the theory of zoological laws, as for the history of the globe.